thephez/docs-core/docs/api/remote-procedure-calls.md

 ### Default Connection Info

-The Dash Core RPC service listens for HTTP `POST` requests on port 9998 in <<glossary:mainnet>> mode, 19998 in <<glossary:testnet>>, or 19898 in <<glossary:regression test mode>>.
+The Dash Core RPC service listens for HTTP `POST` requests on port 9998 in [mainnet](../resources/glossary.md#mainnet) mode, 19998 in [testnet](../resources/glossary.md#testnet), or 19898 in [regression test mode](../resources/glossary.md#regression-test-mode).
 The port number can be changed by setting `rpcport` in `dash.conf`.
 By default the RPC service binds to your server's [localhost](https://en.wikipedia.org/wiki/Localhost) loopback network interface so it's not accessible from other servers.
 Authentication is implemented using [HTTP basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
 RPC HTTP requests must include a `Content-Type` header set to `text/plain` and a `Content-Length` header set to the size of the request body.

 ## Data Formats